“History doesn’t repeat itself, but it often rhymes,” Mark Twain is supposed to have said.

 Because time is not something that any doctor can “give”.

 A diligent physician confronted by a shell-shocked patient asking, “How long do I have?” does and should provide guidance and insight, based on what evidence exists.
 It’s important for patients to be acquainted as much as possible with the landscape of one’s illness.
 But too often that useful information is absorbed in those traumatic moments as: “The doctor gave me ‘X’ years to live.”
-Which is patently ridiculous: every patient is different, and every patient’s illness is different.
-And prognosticating individual survival times is an educated guess at best - and wildly wrong at worst.
+Which is patently ridiculous: every patient is different and every patient’s illness is different.
+Prognosticating individual survival times is an educated guess at best – and wildly wrong at worst.

 Consider, as example, the case of famed astrophysicist Stephen Hawking.
 Diagnosed with Lou Gehrig’s disease as a 21-year-old student at Oxford, he was “given” two years to live.
 He died last spring, fifty-five years later, at the ripe old age of 76.

 Rivers of ink were spilled in the aftermath of his departure, celebrating the stupendous accomplishments of this brilliant man who plumbed the depth and breadth of the cosmos.
-And column after column lauded his tenacity in overcoming his death sentence and proving his doctors wrong.
+Column after column lauded his tenacity in overcoming his death sentence and proving his doctors wrong.
 “The world is unquestionably better for their error”, read an editorial in the Globe and Mail.

 But his doctors did not err.
 Their diagnosis was correct: Hawking had Lou Gehrig’s disease – amyotrophic lateral sclerosis, or ALS.
-And on average, patients with ALS die within two or three years, a sad metric that hasn’t changed all that much in the decades since Hawking got tagged.
+On average, patients with ALS die within two or three years, a sad metric that hasn’t changed all that much in the decades since Hawking got tagged.
 But the disease is variable: more than half of those diagnosed with ALS live for more than three years.

 Hawking happened to be afflicted with a particularly slow-moving version of the disease; and that fact, joined to his willingness to tolerate living with tremendous physical disability, served to elongate his “brief history of time” on this earth to its seemingly extraordinary length.
 While his life was unquestionably extraordinary, the span of it was not: his disease was simply his disease.
 His intellect was unparalleled, his resilience incredible, his accomplishments other-worldly; but Hawking could no more take credit for the slow progression of his illness than anyone else can take credit for not being stricken with ALS in the first place.

 It’s important to emphasize here the glaringly obvious: averages cut both ways.
-Many individuals diagnosed with ALS don’t make it to two or three years, and to suggest that they are less endowed with grit and tenacity than Stephen Hawking is to do them, their memories and their loved ones a profound disservice.
+Many individuals diagnosed with ALS don’t make it to two or three years, and to suggest that they are less endowed with grit and tenacity than Stephen Hawking is to do them and their memories and their loved ones a profound disservice.